Aruntpr19/PhosPred/README.md

-# PhosPred / AnionX
+# PhosPred

-**PhosPred (AnionX)** is a deep learning tool for predicting **anion binding sites** in proteins.
+**PhosPred** is a deep learning tool for predicting **anion binding sites** in proteins.
-It uses state-of-the-art protein language models (like ESM2) to classify binding sites as one of five anions: phosphate, sulfate, chloride, nitrate, or carbonate.
+It uses state-of-the-art protein language models (ESM2) to classify binding sites as one of five anions: phosphate, sulfate, chloride, nitrate, or carbonate.

 ---

 ## 🚀 Features

-- **ESM2 Integration** – Leverages Meta's ESM2 protein language model for high-quality embeddings
+- **ESM2 Integration** – Leverages ESM2 protein language model for high-quality sequence embeddings
-- **Multi-class Classification** – Predicts 5 binding site types: phosphate, sulfate, chloride, nitrate, carbonate
+- **Multi-class Classification** – Predicts anion binding site: phosphate, sulfate, chloride, nitrate, carbonate
 - **Flexible Input** – Accepts protein sequences and binding site residue indices
 - **GPU Support** – Automatically detects and utilizes available GPU
 - **Easy Integration** – Use as a Python library or a command-line tool